 Recipe FAQs

-I prefer fresh raspberries, but you can use frozen raspberries in the batter.
+Yes!
+You can use frozen raspberries in the batter.
 Do not thaw raspberries before adding them to the batter.

 Store this raspberry chocolate cake in an airtight container in the refrigerator for 3-4 days.
 Serve at room temperature.
 Freeze the unfrosted cake in an airtight for up to 2 months.
 Thaw in the refrigerator.